 “H.R.
 1 already prevents noncitizens from voting in Federal elections, whether they are here lawfully or undocumented.
 In fact, the motion to recommit notices that.
 [The motion says] ‘Federal law prohibits noncitizens from voting in Federal elections.’
 H.R.
 1 utilizes the authority in Article I, Section 4 [of the U.S. Constitution] to extend in Federal elections the opportunity for every American to vote.
 This motion to recommit is an effort to divert us from the mission that we are on to expand voting rights to every American citizen in Federal elections.
 I urge its defeat.”

 Similarly, Rep. Max Rose, a Democrat from New York, said of Crenshaw’s motion: “This is a political stunt meant to divide us, meant to sow hatred.
 It is a game, nothing less.
 Nothing less.
 This right here is why the American people hate politics.”

 Thus it is disingenuous and misleading to claim that Democrats opposed the motion in order to express support for non-citizen voting rights, when none of them cited that as a motivation, and those who did speak offered other explanations, including the fact that H.R.
 1 itself had already reaffirmed the fact that only U.S. citizens can vote in federal elections.

 The bill ultimately passed in the Democrat-controlled House of Representatives along party lines, 234-193.
 But its fate was unclear as of 12 March 2019.
-Sen. Majority Leader Mitch McConnell of Kentucky has vowed that Republicans in that chamber will not allow the legislation to come to a vote there, but Democrat Sen. Tom Udall of New Mexico has said he would shortly introduce a Senate version of H.R.
+Sen. Majority Leader Mitch McConnell of Kentucky vowed that Republicans in that chamber would not allow the legislation to come to a vote there, but Democrat Sen. Tom Udall of New Mexico said he would introduce a Senate version of H.R.
 1.